With winter comes the risk of

 - Shallow breathing

-Call 911 if you think you may have hypothermia.
+Call for emergency medical services right away if you think you or a loved one may have hypothermia.

 Hypothermia is preventable.
 Some tips for avoiding hypothermia include:

 - Find out if you are at risk.
-Ask your doctor if the prescription or over-the-counter medicines you take can affect how your body regulates temperature.
+Ask your doctor if the prescription or over-the-counter medications you take can affect how your body regulates temperature.

 - Dress warmly in layers of clothing, even when indoors.
 Hypothermia can occur in bed, so wear warm clothing to bed and use blankets.